rdevaul/yapCAD/README.md

-In **yapCAD**, geometry is rendered with instances of subclasses of `Drawable`, which at present include `ezdxfDrawable`, a class for producing DXF renderinsgs using the awesome `ezdxf` package.
+In **yapCAD**, geometry is rendered with instances of subclasses of `Drawable`, which at present include `ezdxfDrawable`, a class for producing DXF renderinsgs using the awesome `ezdxf` package, and `pygletDrawable`, a class for interactive 2D and 3D OpenGL rendering.

 To setup a drawing environment, you create an instance of the `Drawable` base class corresponding to the rendering system you want